From Coils to Surface Recession: Multiphysics Simulation of Ablation in ICP Wind Tunnels: Problem description and simulation setup

 \section{Problem description and simulation setup}

 The multiphysics computational framework discussed above simulates the \SI{350}{\kilo\watt} Plasmatron X facility at UIUC.
 All the simulations discussed here are 2D axisymmetric.
 The schematic of the torch section is shown in \cref{fig:pX_torch}.
 The torch has two injectors: central injection consisting of \num{15} holes, which are inclined \SI{15}{\degree} downward and have \SI{24}{\degree} swirl angle, and sheath gas injection consisting of \num{72} holes and inject gas straight in the axial direction.
 For simplicity, both injectors are assumed to be continuous annular injectors.
 The inductor coil has three turns with a rectangular cross-section.
 In the adopted configuration, the inductor coils are assumed to be parallel to enforce symmetry about the torch axis.
 The rings are assumed infinitely thin and are located at the mid-point of the innermost part of the coil cross-section, which is a good approximation since most of the current is concentrated there due to the skin-effect \cite{abeele2000efficient,belevitch1971lateral,blackwell2020demonstration}.
 The current running through the set of $N_{\mathrm{c}}$ coils is modeled based on a point-source model as described in ref. \cite{kumar2024investigation}.
 The frequency of the coils for the facility is \SI{2.1}{\mega\hertz}.
 For all simulations, the central and sheath mass flows are kept fixed at \SI{0.86}{\gram/\second} and \SI{7.13}{\gram/\second}, respectively.
 The only quantities that vary in the experiments and simulations presented in this work are the operating pressure and power.
-It is important to note that during the facility's operation, only a portion of the operating power is delivered to the plasma, due to various inefficiencies.
-Hence, the power values used in the simulations are obtained by multiplying the experimental operating power by the corresponding experimentally measured efficiencies (reported for all cases).
+It is important to note that during the facility$^\prime$s operation, only a portion of the operating power is delivered to the plasma due to inefficiencies in the electrical circuit of the RF generator.
+The efficiency is defined considering only the electrical losses in the RF generator, which are estimated from the power dissipated as Joule heating in the copper components of the RF circuit.
+The generator efficiency is defined as:

+where $P_{AC }$ is the input electrical power from the AC supply, and $P_{\text {gen }}^{\text {loss }}$ is the power dissipated as heat in the copper components of the RF circuit.
+These losses are absorbed by the deionized (DI) water cooling lines and are estimated from the measured mass flow rate and temperature rise of the coolant as: